atheiman/restaurateur/accounts/README.md

-# Accounts
+# Accounts App

-Manage account, register, login.
+Login, register, manage your account, and logout.